Board of Directors

 Prof. Joey Schools

-Secretary (2023-2024)
+Secretary (2024-2025)

 Joey is an Adjunct Professor of Business at LeTourneau University in Longview, TX.
 He is currently in his PhD program through the University of the Cumberlands and received his MBA from Johnson University in Knoxville, TN.
 His teaching interests are leadership development, international business, and accounting.
 Joey’s love of sport came from early on when he played baseball growing up and eventually switched to playing basketball in college.
 Joey’s research interests focus on NIL, leadership, and student financial welfare and preparedness.
 Joey loves spending time with his family and cheering on the Volunteers.

-Mike Hanik
+Dr. Mike Hanik

-Board Member-at-Large (2023-2025)
+Board Member-at-large (2023-2025)

+Originally from Abbotsford, British Columbia, Canada, Mike grew up participating in a variety of sports.
+In university, Mike played basketball at Trinity Western University and Simon Fraser University.
+Mike completed a Bachelor of Science in Kinesiology from Simon Fraser University.
+Mike completed his Master of Education in Sports Administration from Northwestern State University in Natchitoches, Louisiana.
 Mike is an Instructional Associate Professor in the Department of Kinesiology and Sport Management at Texas A&M University.
 In this role, Mike teaches activity classes, wellness classes, and coaching of soccer.
 Mike is a pickleball enthusiast.
 He serves as the advisors for the Texas A&M Pickleball Club, directs local tournaments, and plays several times per week.
 Mike officiates basketball and soccer in his local community.
+Mike and his wife Amy live in College Station, Texas.
+They have four adult children: Benjamin, Emily, Lauren, and Catherine.

-Board Member-at-Large (2023-2026)
+Board Member-at-large (2023-2026)

 Sean’s professional background includes a broad range of experiences in various sectors of the sport industry.
 After graduating from Hardin-Simmons University, Sean was a teacher and tennis coach at Fossil Hill Middle School and Fossil Ridge High School from 2012-2015.
 While pursuing his master’s degree in sport management, Sean worked in student-athlete services for the University of Arkansas athletic department.
 Sean’s work with student-athletes continued at Baylor University until starting his Ph.D. in higher education leadership.
 Since then, Sean has devoted his time to research on college athletics and character development in sport.
 He is passionate about undergraduate education and preparing students for leadership in the sports industry.